Over the years, I have worked with hundreds of clients and I have come up with a top 10 list of why people are overweight!

 - YOU EAT OUT TOO MUCH.

 Going out to eat with friends is a lot of fun, but eating out more than you are cooking at home can make it difficult to drop body fat.
 Not only is the temptation there to order drinks, appetizers, and desserts, but the main dish is likely cooked with sauces and oils, which can add hundreds of calories that you are not aware of.
-And do not forget about the free bread you love to eat with that meal.
+Let’s not forget about the free bread you love to eat with that meal.
 I suggest that you make more meals at home and if you do go out, try ordering healthier options with sauces on the side.

 - YOU LOVE DRESSING/CONDIMENTS.